mozancetin/SQLite-Image-Handler/README.md

 - [ ] Add different types of images (Right now just png is supported)
 - [ ] Add more explanation to functions
 - [ ] Add deletePhoto, updatePhoto functions
-- [ ] Add os things like save desktop if
 - [ ] Raise some errors
 - [ ] Add Usage to readme